 Consolidated Maritime Services for Canal Transits

-Protect your financial interests and keep your schedule on track with a partner that understands the technical and logistical nuances of the Canal.
-Contact Panama Ship Service for a comprehensive survey and repair quote today.
+Protect your financial interests and maintain your operational momentum with a partner that understands the technical and logistical demands of the Panama Canal.
+Contact Panama Ship Service for a comprehensive survey and repair quote to secure your fleet’s next handover.

-Secure Your Financial Interests at the Panama Canal
+Secure Your Charter Interests at the Panama Canal

 Frequently Asked Questions